NEW RELEASES

 Mrs Jewell and the Wreck of the General Grant by Cristina Sanders $37

-It’s 1866 and the three-masted sailing ship General Grant is on the southern route from Melbourne to London, with gold from the diggings secreted in returning miners’ hems and pockets.
+General Grant is on the southern route from Melbourne to London, with gold from the diggings secreted in returning miners’ hems and pockets.
 In the fog and the dark, the ship strikes the cliffs of the Auckland Islands, is sucked into a cave and wrecked.
 Only fourteen men make it ashore and one woman – Mrs Jewell.
 Stuck on a freezing and exposed island, the castaways have to work together to stay alive, but they’re a disparate group with their own secrets to keep and their only officer is disabled by grief after losing his wife in the wreck.
 A woman is a burden they don’t need.
 Meanwhile stories about the gold grow with the telling: who has it, where is it and how much went down with the ship.

->>Long-listed for the 2023 Ockham New Zealand Book Awards
+Long-listed for the 2023 Ockham New Zealand Book Awards.

 How did the skateboard go from a menacing fad to an Olympic sport?
 Writer and skateboarder Jonathan Russell Clark answers this question by going straight to the sources: the skaters, photographers, commentators, and industry insiders who made such an unlikely rise to worldwide juggernaut possible.
 Skateboarders are their own historians, which means the real history of skating exists not in archives or texts but in a hodgepodge of random and iconic videos, tattered photographs, and, mostly, in the blurry memories of the people who lived through it all.
 From California beaches to Tokyo 2020, the skateboard has outlasted its critics to form a global community of creativity, camaraderie, and unceasing progression.